Avenida da Liberdade: Commercial profile

 Prada's boutique on the Avenida.

 The Cartier flagship store on the Avenida.

-Avenida da Liberdade’s central location and proximity to notable landmarks such as the Chiado district, Marquis of Pombal Square, Queen Maria II National Theatre, Avenidas Novas, Eduardo VII Park, and the Lisbon Baixa have significantly contributed to its commercial development.
+Avenida da Liberdade's central location and proximity to places such as the Chiado district, Marquis of Pombal Square, Queen Maria II National Theatre, the Avenidas Novas, Eduardo VII Park, the Lisbon Baixa, and others, has contributed to its commercial development.

-Since the early 2000s, the avenue has evolved into one of Lisbon’s luxury shopping destinations.
-Louis Vuitton opened the first international luxury boutique there in 2004, followed by Prada and Gucci in 2008.
-Today, Avenida da Liberdade features flagship stores from global brands such as Gucci, Christian Dior, Cartier, and Burberry, alongside several luxury hotels and upscale cafés.
+The avenue has become a major luxury shopping destination since Louis Vuitton opened the first international luxury brand store in 2004, followed by Prada and Gucci in 2008.
+The avenue now features retail stores from brands including Louis Vuitton, Prada, Gucci, Christian Dior, Cartier, and Burberry, as well as several luxury hotels.

 Transportation

-The Avenida serves as a major transport artery in central Lisbon, connecting the districts of Avenidas Novas, Lisbon Baixa, Chiado, Bairro Alto, and other neighbouring areas.
+The Avenida serves as a major transport route in central Lisbon, with connections to the Avenidas Novas, Lisbon Baixa, Chiado, Bairro Alto, and other neighbouring districts.

-There are three Lisbon Metro stations located along Avenida da Liberdade:
+There are three Lisbon Metro stations along the Avenida: